Arabic League Brasili Mexico Germany U.S.A Italia

 Yeast can destroy friendly bacteria.

-USA Today: The Magazine of the AMerican Scene.
+USA Today: The Magazine of the American Scene.
 122(2585):6-7, Feb.
 1994

 Hentges, David J. Human intestinal microflora in health and disease.
 Academic Press: NY, 1983